jsakamoto/BlazingStory/README.md

 Blazing Story supports the `RenderFragment` type parameter in its control panel.
 For example, if you have a story for a component such as having a `RenderFragment ChildContent` parameter, you can dynamically set text to that `ChildContent` parameter from the control panel UI at runtime.

-(NOTICE: Currently, Blazing Story allows you to set only text to the `RenderFragment` type parameter in its control panel UI.
-You cannot set fragments consisting of other components or HTML tags to the `RenderFragment` type parameter.
+(NOTICE: Currently, Blazing Story allows you to set `RenderFragment` type parameter in its control panel UI.
+You cannot set fragments consisting of EditForm and/or InputBase.
 This is a limitation of Blazing Story.)

 However, if you mark up the `ChildContent` parameter inside of the component's markup, you will not be able to set text to that parameter from the control panel UI.
 Because the `ChildContent` parameter is already set with the component's markup.